 - Support your child by discussing the everyday essential skills we all use in life and work/school. - Support children and young people to keep a record of their skills and experiences including school trips and visits, sports, skills developed at home like cooking, caring, music or media hobbies.
-They can keep a journal or diary, paper or online/on a mobile phone (which could include photos / videos) of their hobbies and interests which could then be captured in a skills profile.
+They can keep a journal or diary, paper or online/on a mobile phone (which could include photos / videos) of their hobbies and interests which could then be captured in a Skills Profile.
 Encourage them through conversation to reflect on what they enjoyed about the experiences or what was challenging.
-Helping children to reflect is a skill that takes time. - Support young people applying for further training or education, or job applications to use the language of skills - for example in the Doncaster Skills framework - to help them understand where they are already using these skills and which areas they may need to develop further.
-Organisations such as the NCS can help to develop further skills with Skills Booster or Our Experiences | NCS both inside and outside of school or college.
+Helping children to reflect is a skill that takes time. - Support young people applying for further training or education, or job applications to use the language of skills for example in the Doncaster Skills framework to help them understand where they are already using these skills and which areas they may need to develop further.
+Organisations such as Youth Employment UK can help to develop further skills with courses and resources online.